Sponsored by USENIX, the Advanced Computing Systems Association.

 Authors can request their artifact to be evaluated towards one, two, or all three of the following badges:

 - Artifacts Available: To earn this badge, the AEC must judge that the artifacts associated with the paper have been made available for retrieval, permanently and publicly.
 We encourage authors to use Zenodo, which is a publicly-funded long-term storage platform that also assigns a DOI for your artifact.
 Other valid hosting options include institutional repositories and third-party digital repositories (e.g., FigShare, Dryad, Software Heritage, GitHub, or GitLab—not personal web pages).
-For repositories that can evolve over time (e.g., GitHub), a stable reference to the evaluated version (e.g., a commit hash) is required.
+For repositories that can evolve over time (e.g., GitHub), a stable reference to the evaluated version (e.g., a URL pointing to a commit hash or tag) is required.
+Note that the stable reference provided at submission time is for the purpose of Artifact Evaluation.
+Since the artifact can potentially evolve during the evaluation to address feedback from the reviewers, another (potentially different) stable reference will be later collected for the final version of the artifact.
 Other than making the artifacts available, this badge does not mandate any further requirements on functionality, correctness, or documentation.

 - Artifacts Functional: To earn this badge, the AEC must judge that the artifacts conform to the expectations set by the paper in terms of functionality, usability, and relevance.
 In short, do the artifacts work and are they useful for producing outcomes associated with the paper?
 The AEC will consider three aspects of the artifacts in particular.